neelroyy/sqlalchemy-challenge/README.md

     * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates from the start date through the end date (inclusive).

-## Hints

-* You will need to join the station and measurement tables for some of the queries.

-* Use Flask `jsonify` to convert your API data into a valid JSON response object.

-* Close out your session.

 ## References